 Using your own canoe at Moraine Lake

-June 2021 update – It is now mandatory to obtain a self-registration permit for non-motorised boats in Banff National Park.
+Please note that it is mandatory to obtain a self-registration permit for non-motorised boats in Banff National Park.

 Kayaking Moraine Lake